farshidtz/edgex-demos-wiki/Object-Detection-with-EdgeX-and-OpenVINO.md

 **[debug]** Check the video stream:
 Test URI with VLC.
-You would see a video window: if you don’t already have it:
+You would see a video window:
+If you don’t already have it:
 ```bash
 sudo snap install vlc
 vlc rtsp://localhost:8554/stream/example-camera
 ```
-If that didn’’t work, use mplayer:
+If that didn’t work, use mplayer:
 ```bash
 mplayer rtsp://localhost:8554/stream/example-camera
 ```
 **[tip]** Need to change the device/device profile after service has started?
 Update the local files, delete from core-metadata, and restart:

-delete device:
+Delete device:
 ```bash
 curl -X DELETE http://localhost:59881/api/v2/device/name/example-camera
 ```
-delete profile, if modified:
+Delete profile, if modified:
 ```bash
 curl -X DELETE http://localhost:59881/api/v2/deviceprofile/name/USB-Camera-General
 ```
-restart:
+Restart:
 ```bash
 sudo snap restart edgex-device-usb-camera
 ```
-query the above URLs to make sure the changes have been reflected.
+Query the above URLs to make sure the changes have been reflected.

 **[tip]** Turn on device-usb-camera’s auto streaming:
 ```bash